Skip to main content

 The following would also perform a hard assertion since the @Hard annotatation is explicitly specified (although redundant).

-Then @Hard the page title should contain "xGwen automation"
+Then @Hard the page title should contain "xAautomation"

 The following however, would perform a soft assertion since the @Soft annotatation is specified.

-Then @Soft the page title should contain "xGwen automation"
+Then @Soft the page title should contain "xAautomation"

 Similarly, the following would perform a sustained assertion since the @Sustained annotatation is specified.

-Then @Sustained the page title should contain "xGwen automation"
+Then @Sustained the page title should contain "xAautomation"

 Message Annotation